Private Internet Access Review 2026: A Solid, Affordable Service

 DNS leak tests

-• Private Internet Access DNS leak test results: PIA VPN passed its DNS leak tests.
+• DNS leak test results: Private Internet Access passed its DNS leak test.

 WebRTC leak tests

-• PIA WebRTC leak test results: PIA VPN passed its WebRTC leak tests.
+• WebRTC leak test results: Private Internet Access passed its WebRTC leak test.

 You can set up the PIA VPN app on an unlimited number of devices, operating systems, mobile apps, and browser extensions, including: